Dakshin22/amiibo-suite/README.md

 # Features

+Note: This app is still a work in progress.
+It will be more polished and will have additional features in the future.

 ## Current Features

 The amiibo are filterable by name and type (of which there are 3: figure, card, and yarn).
 Users can type the name of the amiibo they want to search for and filter the results by type using a dropdown.
 The results show in inidvidual components, called `Cards` (`Card.js`), that show the name, image and release date of the amiibo.